ankitbnc/erp_collage/README.md

 just a focus on 3 modules provided by client.

-Schemma could be found in the Excel sheet.
+Schema could be found in the Excel sheet.